-Written Representations - a Tribunal or single professional members sitting in private and reaching their decision on the written material provided by the appellant and the Development & Planning Authority.
-Public Hearings - a Tribunal or single professional members sitting public and hearing oral evidence from and asking questions of the Development & Planning Authority and the appellant and any witnesses the parties may wish to call.
+- Written Representations a Tribunal or single professional members sitting in private and making a decision on the papers provided by the appellant and the Authority. - Public Hearings a Tribunal or single professional members sitting public and hearing oral evidence from and asking questions of the Authority and the appellant and any witnesses the parties may wish to call.

-PLEASE SEE PART TWO FOR FURTHER INFORMATION ON THE APPEAL PROCEDURES
+PLEASE SEE PART TWO FOR FURTHER INFORMATION ON THE DIFFERENT MODES OF APPEAL

-8. The Site Visit
+10. The Site Visit